BGCG/project1/README.md

 Opacity hover effects of div elements on events page was taken from inspiration from [this w3 schools page](https://www.w3schools.com/css/css_image_transparency.asp).

 I found the stack overflow reply wriiten by [Red Zephyr Design and Terry](https://stackoverflow.com/questions/15042986/bootstrap-responsive-css-image-width-skewed-and-distorted) useful to remind me how to resize images so they will not be distorted on smaller or larger screen sizes or simply positioned correctly in normal screen sizes.
-I found the 'height: auto;' and 'background: contain;' useful.
+I found the 'height: auto;' and 'background-size: contain;' useful.

 [This W3 school page](https://www.w3schools.com/cssref/pr_class_display.asp) was helpful in reminding me of all the display parameters I can use and there meaning.